EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Perceptual Decision Making (Wong & Wang)
 ========================================

 In this exercise we study decision making in a network of competing populations of spiking neurons.
 The network has been proposed by Wong and Wang in 2006 [1] as a model of decision making in a visual motion detection task.
-The decision making task and the network are described in the `book  <http://neuronaldynamics.epfl.ch/online/Ch16.html>`_ and in the original publication (see :ref:`location-references` [1]).
+The decision making task and the network are described in the `book  <http://neuronaldynamics.epfl.ch/online/Ch16.html>`_ and in the original publication (see :ref:`location-references`).

 .. _location-phase_plane: